Our Trustees

 Penny

-Penelope Jackson MNZM is an Adjunct Research Associate of Charles Sturt University, Wagga Wagga, with a special interest in crime and copying.
-The former Director of Tauranga Art Gallery, she curated the exhibitions, including the award-winning Corrugations: The Art of Jeff Thomson.
-More recent exhibitions include An Empty Frame: Crimes of Art in New Zealand (Waikato Museum) and Katherine Mansfield: A Portrait (NZ Portrait Gallery).
-Jackson has given several presentations about art crime, including at the 2014 and the 2015 Association for Research into Crimes against Art conferences in Amelia, Umbria, Italy.
-Jackson contributed to Art Crime and Its Prevention (2016), the Journal of Art Crime, and her book Art Thieves, Fakers and Fraudsters: The New Zealand Story (Awa Press) was launched at the 2016 Art Crime Symposium.
-In 2019, Females in the Frame: Women, Art, and Crime (Palgrave Macmillan) was published followed three years later by, The Art of Copying Art (Palgrave Macmillan).
-The Art of Copying Art was awarded the Book of the Year (2023) by the Art Association of Australia and New Zealand.
-In 2023 Jackson was made a Member of the New Zealand Order of Merit for services to art crime research and the visual arts.
+Dr Penelope Jackson MNZM is an Adjunct Research Associate of Charles Sturt University, Wagga Wagga, with a special interest in art crime and copying.
+She is a former Director and Curator of Tauranga Art Gallery.
+Jackson contributed to Art Crime and Its Prevention (2016), the Journal of Art Crime, and her books include: Art Thieves, Fakers and Fraudsters: The New Zealand Story (2016, Awa Press), Females in the Frame: Women, Art, and Crime (2019, Palgrave Macmillan), The Art of Copying Art (2022, Palgrave Macmillan).
+The Art of Copying Art was awarded the 2023 Book of the Year by the Art Association of Australia and New Zealand.
+In 2023, Jackson was made a Member of the New Zealand Order of Merit for services to art crime research and the visual arts.
 Her PhD topic was Writing and Righting: Crime and Copying in Art History.
-Jackson also writes short fiction.
-Her anthology of 25 short stories, One Degree Off: Stories of Singapore (Marshall Cavendish), was published in late 2023.
+In 2024 she was a Sir William Dobell Fellow at the Australian National University, Canberra, and in 2025, her latest book, UNSEEN: Art and Crime in Australia (Monash University Publishing) was published.